Vampire: The Masquerade – Bloodlines: Reception

 GameSpot and GameSpy called the dialogue sharply written, with many memorable lines.
 Eurogamer noted that the characters' frequent use of vulgar language worked; written as real people, such language fit their character rather than giving the game an adult veneer.
 The website appreciated the breadth of dialogue options, allowing the player greater control of how to play their character.
 PC Zone opined that the quantity of well-written dialogue did not guarantee quality; many player choices seemed to have little effect on a conversation's outcome, and the best response was often the most obvious.
 The voice acting was repeatedly praised for the actors' quality and the amount of voice work, due to the many dialogue options.

 Much of Bloodlines criticism focused on technical problems when it was released, undermining the game experience or making it unplayable.
 Several reviewers noted errors which closed the game and typographical errors in on-screen text.
 Others cited frequent, sometimes-lengthy load times encountered while moving between hubs and entering or exiting buildings and areas.
 GameSpot called the game's artificial intelligence poor, often causing enemies to rush at an armed player, fire at them from too great a distance to be effective or become immobilized while waiting for the player's next attack.
 IGN noted that stealth broke the AI, allowing traps to be triggered and leaving the assailants standing still, unable to locate a hidden player.
-GameSpy said that the Source Engine was Bloodlines greatest weakness; although the RPG aspects were the game's strong suit, features of the Source Engine, such as first-person shooting, were where it stumbled.
+GameSpy said that the Source engine was Bloodlines greatest weakness; although the RPG aspects were the game's strong suit, Source's core features, such as first-person shooting, were where it stumbled.

 The combat was also criticized.
 Reviewers called it poor, clumsy and unsatisfactory, complaining that Bloodlines favors melee combat; firearms were weak, unwieldy and slow, even for characters specializing in guns.
 PC Zone, however, called the first-person shooting entertaining and challenging.
 Although melee combat was criticized as sluggish and difficult due to enemy attacks interrupting the player's, reviewers considered it overpowered; according to GameSpot, a boss character was killed with melee weapons on a first attempt after the repeated failure to do so with a gun.
 The New York Times found the unavoidable combat in the last part of the game to be so difficult that they had to cheat to succeed.
 Stealth was criticized, with IGN noting that even with low stealth skill it was possible to sneak around many enemies and feed from a guard without alerting another guard next to them.
 GameSpot opined that some of the best missions were stealth-based, as combat was more straightforward.